Deborah Culwell, Accused Of Tossing Puppies Into Dumpster In Viral Video, Allegedly Had 38 Other Dogs In Home

 Deborah Culwell, the 54-year-old California woman accused of throwing a bag of newborn puppies into a dumpster in 90-degree heat, reportedly had 38 other dogs in her home.

-Culwell was arrested by police in Coachella, California, this week after a viral video allegedly showed her driving up to a garbage dumpster and throwing in the bag filled with terrier mix puppies.
+Culwell was arrested by police in Coachella, California, this week after a viral video allegedly showed her driving up to a garbage dumpster and throwing in a bag filled with terrier mix puppies.
 As the New York Post reported, police were dispatched to the woman’s home on Monday evening to find it “overrun” with 38 other dogs, which were removed from the residence.

 As local officials noted, it appeared that the dogs were not well cared for in the woman’s home.
 Officials believe that the mother of the days-old puppies was among those seized.